-- 1. Don't give more detail than is asked for, but be honest in your answers. - 2.
-Don't volunteer that the victim appeared to be intoxicated, but if they ask, be honest about odor of alcohol and blood alcohol content.
-Families feel very betrayed if they don't learn that the victim was intoxicated until the trial. - 3.
-Explain the actual cause of death is simple language. - N. Offer to make calls, arrange for child care, call pastor, relatives, employer. - 1.
-If the family wishes for you to make these calls, write them down and the time of day you called, as they will have difficulty remembering who they asked you to call. - 2.
-If they request further personal notifications, try to accommodate by working with the police, victim advocates, or other volunteers. - O. Talk to media only after discussion with the family about the statement. - 1.
-Ideally, media is only spoken to with family's permission unless public's "need to know" is paramount.
-It is generally best to refer all media to the investigating law enforcement agency. - 2.
+- 1. This requires knowing the facts before you go.
+Don't give more detail than is asked for, but be honest in your answers. - 2.
+Don't volunteer that the victim appeared to be intoxicated; but if they ask, be honest about open containers, odor of alcohol, etc. Families feel very betrayed if they don't learn that the victim was intoxicated until the trial. - 3.
+A woman in Amarillo "heard" that her children had been decapitated in the crash.
+She asked law enforcement officers and the prosecutor, but they refused to give her an answer.
+This happened in the early 1980's when she was told, "You're not a victim.
+You should have no interest in this matter."
+A number of years later, she became an advocate in the prosecutor's office, looked up her own file and photos, and learned that her children had not been decapitated. - L. Offer to make calls, arrange for child care, call pastor, relatives, employer. - 1.
+If they wish for you to make these calls, write them down and the time of day you called, as they will have difficulty remembering who they asked you to call. - 2.
+If they request further personal notifications, try to accommodate. - 3.
+When a child has been killed and one parent is at home, notify that parent and then take him or her with you to notify the other parent if they wish. - M. Talk to media only after discussion with the family about the statement. - 1.
+Ideally, media is only spoken to with the family's permission unless public's "need to know" is paramount. - 2.
 Families feel very betrayed to learn new things on the media they have not been told.
-Warn them that television coverage will likely be highly dramatic and may be replayed for some time. - P. Don't leave survivors alone.
+Warn them that television coverage will likely be highly dramatic and may be replayed for some time.

+N. Don't leave survivors alone.

-Social workers, chaplains, victim advocates, or nurses may arrange for others to come, and should wait with the family until they do.
+Arrange for someone to come, and wait until they do.